Translational Research Award

 What makes a project eligible for the award?

 - Aim to generate lead candidates for therapeutic applications.

-- Be relevant to and highly promising in the clinical setting (these are not early stage, proof of concept studies, instead they have already shown that the idea might be used as therapy in man).
+- Be relevant to and highly promising in the clinical setting (these are not early stage, exploratory or proof of concept studies, instead they have already shown that the idea might be used as therapy in man).

 - Be focused on assessing properties such as potency, efficacy, selectivity, or bioavailability of compounds identified by previous research as potentially strong candidates for therapeutic applications.

-- Have clear pathway to apply for funding such as the MRC Confidence in Concept, MRC Development Pathway Funding Scheme type funding and other similar funding schemes.
+- Have a clear pathway to apply for funding such as the MRC Confidence in Concept, MRC Development Pathway Funding Scheme type funding and other similar funding schemes.